What to Do if Your Dog Has Accidents in His Crate

 Are You Sure You Have a Problem?

 First, let's talk about young puppies who have had a few accidents in the crate and older dogs who have occasional accidents in the crate.
-If it only happens a few times or if it happens when Fido's been left alone too long, you probably don't have anything to worry about.
-It's also not a problem if poor Fido has diarrhea on occasion and can't control his bowels in the crate.
+If it only happens a few times or if it happens when your puppy's been left alone too long, you probably don't have anything to worry about.
+It's also not a problem if your poor dog has diarrhea on occasion and can't control his bowels in the crate.
 Accidents in the crate are only cause for concern if they're frequent and habitual.

-If Fido has an accident in the crate, be especially careful in the days that follow to keep him on a good schedule and have him in his crate only when he's empty so the accidents don't become a habit.
+If your puppy has an accident in the crate, be especially careful in the days that follow to keep him on a good schedule and have him in his crate only when he's empty so the accidents don't become a habit.

 If Fido's having accidents in his crate overnight, you may want to buy my e-book, Puppy Sleep Training - The Exhausted Puppy Owner's Nighttime Survival Guide HERE, so you can learn everything you need to know to help your pup keep his crate clean overnight.